 On account of this, we have now established a financial wellbeing course which aims to help seafarers and their families identify the link between money and mental health as well as teaching coping strategies such as budgeting.

 Both of these WeCare wellbeing courses are now available to the family, friends and loved ones of Seafarers through our Family Support Network in the Philippines.
 We are also now able to provide bespoke family sessions upon request.
-Our sessions aim to help seafarers and their families navigate some of the challenges that they may experience and generally feel empowered.
+Courses aim to help seafarers and their families navigate some of the challenges that they may experience and generally feel empowered.

 Our Wellbeing Courses

 Our WeCare programme currently delivers two wellbeing training courses for seafarers which are explained below: